import Pkg;

 We fit a Gaussian copula to each pair of stations for joint rainy days only.

-coefficient is returned.
+coefficient is returned by cov_RR

 Σ²RR = cov_RR(data_stations_z, K)